 As for how you can have the best experience at Oga’s Cantina, our first recommendation would be starting across the Esplanade at Carthay Circle Lounge.
 This remains the undisputed champ of in-park bars in terms of drink quality (by a wide margin), and is a good place to have cocktails that are actually good before heading off to Galaxy’s Edge.

-Once inside Oga’s Cantina, order only the Fuzzy Tauntaun, Blue Bantha, or beer.
-The former two are fun drinks that, at the very minimum, are also good ‘conversation pieces.’
+Once inside Oga’s Cantina, order only the Fuzzy Tauntaun, Blue Bantha, beer, or as mentioned above, nothing at all.
+The first two are fun drinks that, at the very minimum, are also good ‘conversation pieces.’
 Take them, wander the bar for 45 minutes, and don’t worry about anything else.
-From our perspective, this is the best way to an excellent Oga’s Cantina experience, and will help avoid some of the location’s current pitfalls.

 At this point, I feel like this Oga’s Cantina review is a bit too harsh.
 To be sure, the drink menu isn’t good (aside from presentation), the way the location is operated to churn guests leaves a lot to be desired, and the energy of the cantina could be enhanced considerably with atmospheric entertainment.
 All of those qualms are easily addressable or ignorable.